MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 Heat is dissipated from the package primarily through a heatsink which is simulated using a convective heat transfer coefficient as detailed in Section~\ref{ssec:heatsink}.
 MFIT assumes forced convection is applied to the heatsink while passive convection occurs on the other external boundaries of the package.
 Consequently, convective conductance ($G_{conv} = h_{eq} \cdot l_x \cdot l_y$) is incorporated into the nodes of the top and bottom layers.

-The conductance between neighboring nodes $i$ and $j$ ($G_{ij}$) of the same layers is determined by lateral conductances ($G_x$ and $G_y$).
-Unlike existing thermal RC models~\cite{hotspot,3D_ICE,pact}, our thermal RC model allows non-uniform grid sizes for different layers and blocks, so a node in one layer can be connected to multiple nodes from adjacent layers.
-Thus, vertical conductances between nodes of different layers are calculated from $G_z$, considering the overlap in the x-y plane.
+The conductance between neighboring nodes $i$ and $j$ ($G_{ij}$) of the same layers is determined by lateral conductance ($G_x$ and $G_y$).
+Since our thermal RC model allows non-uniform grid sizes for different layers and blocks, a node in one layer can be connected to multiple nodes from adjacent layers.
+Thus, vertical conductance between nodes of different layers is calculated from $G_z$, considering the overlap in the x-y plane.
 Once this RC network is established, we can formulate an ODE based on Kirchhoff's current law for a node $i$ as: The heat generation ($\dot{q}_i$) from node $i$ is analogous to electric current, and temperature ($T_i$) is analogous to voltage.
 Since only the chiplet layers consume power, heat generation for the nodes in other layers is zero.
 Solving the system of ODEs by forming a matrix is a well-studied approach.
 It can be represented by:

 where $\mathbf{T}$, $\dot{\mathbf{T}}$, and $\dot{\mathbf{q}}$ are $N \times 1$ matrices representing node temperatures, temperature derivative, and generated heat. $\mathbf{C}$ is a $N\times N$ diagonal matrix, where each element corresponds to a node's thermal capacitance.
 The conductance matrix $\mathbf{G}$ can be expressed as: